-While transforming my face (into that of Jigsaw) on the eve of Halloween for a night of trick or treats at the Century City Sportsclub for a rather unconventional gig with Lion & I, I stepped outside with some of the boys to get more insight from behind the mask (literally).
+While transforming my face on the eve of Halloween for a night of trick or treat at the Century City Sportsclub for a rather unconventional gig with Lion & I, I stepped outside with some of the boys to get more insight.

 Many might recognise them from DSG, a band that has been enjoying a lot of radio play, toured the country and sold many CDs over the past two years.
 Now Sybrand, Robert, Wessel, Dietmar and Dario form a 5 piece progressive/alternative rock band, collectively known as Lion & I, a side project they’ve directed their passion into.